How Long Does an Accident Stay on Your Insurance?

 State DMV Retention vs. Insurer Lookback

 Your DMV driving record and your insurance record are separate documents with separate retention windows.
-California's DMV retains at-fault accidents for 10 years (as of 2025), while California insurers typically look back only three years for rate purposes (as of 2025).
+California's DMV retains at-fault accidents for 10 years (as of 2025), while California insurers look back only three years for rate purposes (as of 2025).
 The insurance surcharge window is shorter than most drivers expect.

 insuranceCheck icon